 forever --> fo’eva

-The following are a list of suprasegmental sound changes that occur in African American Language:
+In studying sound patterns of AAL, suprasegmental features have been much more rare than studies of segments.
+The following are a list of suprasegmental sound patterns that occur in African American Language:

-AAL, much like Southern English, has a tendency to place stress on the first syllable of a word with more than one syllable.
+AAL varieties, much like Southern White English, has a tendency to place stress on the first syllable of a word with more than one syllable.

 hotél --> hótel